nuuuwan/news_lk3_data/README.md

 *2024-01-25 06:50:00* · [`dailymirrorlk`](https://www.dailymirror.lk/breaking-news/Have-the-governing-MPs-really-understood-the-Online-Safety-Bill/108-275699) · `en`

-An amended Online Safety Bill was passed in Parliament on Wednesday, despite calls from the opposition to delay the debating of the Bill and international organisations urging extensive revisions to be made.
+(COLOMBO) - An amended Online Safety Bill was passed in Parliament on Wednesday, despite calls from the opposition to delay the debating of the Bill and international organisations urging extensive revisions to be made.
 The final reading of the Bill however was approved without a vote.

 For months, the controversial Bill has been criticised by not only opposition politicians but also journalists, activists, business leaders and civil society groups as an attempt by the government to stifle free speech.